vproxy-tools/panama-native-interface/README.md

 * `@Trivial`: make a MethodHandle `trivial`.
 See `Linker.Option#isTrivial()` for more info.
 * `@Align`: define the minimum alignment bytes.
 You can set `@Align(packed=true)` to disable padding.
   This annotation has the same effect as setting `__attribute__((aligned(N)))` or `__attribute__((packed))` in `GCC`.
+* `@Critical`: generate native functions without `PNIEnv`.
+You can directly use `return` to return values to Java.
+However, since the `PNIEnv` is absent, you will not be able to use any functionality associated with it, for example, throwing exceptions from the C code.

 ### Enhance Java Types